 Encephalitis can occur due to direct infection of the brain.
-Finding the causative agent in infectious encephalitis is a daunting task; despite extensive diagnostic workup 1/3 to 2/3 of the cases have an unknown etiology by the time of admission to rehabilitation.1Etiological agents differ between immunocompetent and immunocompromised patients.
-Among immunocompetent patients the major causes of encephalopathy are viral 40%, bacterial 30%, Lyme disease 7%, fungi 7%, syphilis 5%, Mycobacterium 5%, and prion diseases 3%.
-Among HIV patients, viruses are 46%, fungi in over 30%, and toxoplasmosis 10%.2,3Immunocompromised patients due to organ transplantation or cancer are also associated with certain infectious encephalitis.
-For example, Human Herpesvirus 6 (HHV-6) encephalitis is almost only found in immunocompromized patients after bone marrow transplantation,4whereas Cytomegalovirus (CMV) encephalitis infection can be seen in both HIV and transplant recipients.
+Finding the causative agent in infectious encephalitis is a daunting task; despite extensive diagnostic workup only 1/3 to 2/3 of the cases have a known etiology by the time of admission to rehabilitation.1,2 Etiological agents differ between immunocompetent and immunocompromised patients.
+Among the patients who may be immunocompetent predominantly from medical treatments, the predominant causes of encephalopathy are viral 40%, bacterial 30%, Lyme disease 7%, fungi 7%, syphilis 5%, Mycobacterium 5%, and prion diseases 3% in that order.
+As a comparison, in HIV patients, viruses are 46%, fungi in over 30%, and toxoplasmosis 10%.3,4 Immunocompromised patients due to organ transplantation or cancer are also associated with certain infectious encephalitis.
+1 For example, Human Herpesvirus 6 (HHV-6) encephalitis is almost only found in immunocompromised patients such as after bone marrow transplantation,5 whereas Cytomegalovirus (CMV) encephalitis infection can be seen in both HIV and transplant recipients.
 1

 Epidemiology including risk factors and primary prevention

 There are an estimated 20,000 new cases of infectious encephalitis in the United States annually, with incidence of 3 to 7 in every 100,000.
-Infants and elderly are the most severely involved.
-Homeless patients and those with HIV have highest rates of infections; a higher exposure to mosquitoes in the case of the homeless, and a higher prevalence of opportunistic infections in the immunocompromised population may be contributing factors.2,3Arboviruses are a family of viruses that are spread through arthropod vectors and are a common cause of encephalitis.
-Arboviral encephalitis epidemiology has geographic variations.5California encephalitis is commonest in the midwest.
-Eastern equine encephalitis is commonest on the East Coast.
-St. Louis encephalitis is common in both the midwest and East Coast.
+Infants and elderly patients are the most severely involved.
+Homeless patients and those with HIV have highest rates of infections; a higher exposure to mosquitoes in the case of the homeless, and a higher prevalence of opportunistic infections in the immunocompromised population may be contributing factors.3-5 Arboviruses are a family of viruses that are spread through arthropod vectors and are a common cause of encephalitis.
+Arboviral encephalitis epidemiology has geographic variations.6 California encephalitis is most common in the Midwest.
+6 Eastern equine encephalitis is commonest on the East Coast.
+St. Louis encephalitis is common in both the Midwest and East Coast.
 West Nile virus (WNV) fever and western equine encephalitis are found throughout the country.
+1, 6

 ADEM is an uncommon illness, seen more in children than adults.
-Its incidence in children was 0.2/100,000 – 0.4/100,000 in the published studies.6
+Its incidence in children was 0.2/100,000 – 0.4/100,000.1,7

 - Varicella-Zoster virus (VZV) can lead to vasculitis with subsequent hemorrhagic stroke.

-- John Cunningham virus (JCV): Polyoma virus infects the oligodendrocytes causing sub-acute demyelinating disease.10It rarely affects neurons and spares astrocytes.
+- John Cunningham virus (JCV) is a polyoma virus that infects the oligodendrocytes causing sub-acute demyelinating disease.16 It rarely affects neurons and spares astrocytes.

-- Natalizumab for the treatment of multiple sclerosis (MS) was associated with more than 30 cases of progressive multifocal leukoencephalopathy (PML) and was almost pulled from the market by the FDA.13In a study, 100 cases of Non-Hodgkin’s lymphoma treated with rituximab also developed PML.14
+- Natalizumab for the treatment of multiple sclerosis (MS) was associated with more than 30 cases of progressive multifocal leukoencephalopathy (PML) and was almost pulled from the market by the FDA.19 In one study there were 100 reported cases of non-Hodgkin’s lymphoma treated with rituximab that also also developed PML.20